All Episodes

 Go ahead, my friend.

-Oh, hi, good afternoon.
+Hi, good afternoon.

-Um I just had a couple of comments.
+I just had a couple of comments.

-It wasn't head start.
+It wasn't Head Start.

-This was prior to head start.
+This was prior to Head Start.

-Um this is private preschool.
+So this was private preschool.

-You think preschool has benefits, which that's a fair point.
+You think preschool has benefits.

 What I'm saying is I think it's up to the parent to determine whether they have benefits.

-I think the evidence is skewed and I'll give you some of my data in a second.
+I think the evidence is skewed, and I'll give you some of my data in a second.

-But regardless of whether you want your child in preschool or not, uh why ruin a flourishing market by having the government nationalize it now?
+But regardless of whether you want your child in preschool or not, why ruin a flourishing market by having the government nationalize it now?

-Well, I guess, you know, one argument would be that um a lot of people simply can't afford it, and also unfortunately a lot of parents are irresponsible and don't always wouldn't always do the best things for their children.
+Well, I guess, you know, one argument would be that a lot of people simply can't afford it.

-Um, well, I I don't.
+Well, I don't.

 Don't you think so?

-I d I don't teach grades.
+I don't teach grades.

-Um I don't know if I'll if I'll teach.
+I don't know if I'll teach.

 I may be a guidance counselor.